tznind/Wanderer/Cookbook.md

 ```
 <sup>./blast.injury.yaml</sup>

 Next we need to create the item.
-We will make it SingleUse and give it a custom fight action that damages everyone in the room
+We will make it SingleUse and give it a custom fight action that damages everyone in the room.
+For the damage Effect we will get the [InjurySystem] and apply it to everyone in the room.
+Note that when calling `ApplyToAll` the Recipient can be `null` because it will be assigned for each of the passed actors.

 ```yaml
 - Name: Grenade